-- To identify areas in proximity of the wellheads as development constraint areas and restrict land use activities in these areas in the Land Use Bylaw; - To require a developer to design and install water distribution lines in accordance with appropriate municipal standards as provided for in the Subdivision Bylaw and/or servicing agreement; - 3.
-To recognize the role of the Source Water Protection Advisory Committee in advising on the management and protection of the Town's water source. - 4.
-To monitor risks and future needs of the Town's water supply.
+- 1. To identify areas in proximity of the wellheads as development constraint areas and restrict land use activities in these areas in the Land Use Bylaw; - To require a developer to design and install water distribution lines in accordance with appropriate municipal standards as provided for in the Subdivision Bylaw and/or servicing agreement; - 3.
+To recognize the role of the Source Water Protection Advisory Committee in advising on the management and protection of the Town's water source.